jessburrowsGEO/jessburrowsGEO/README.md

-# Hi there! 👋 I'm Jess Burrows
+# Hiya! 👋 I'm Jess

 🌏 Environmental Science Postgraduate Student at the University of New England (Australia)